instantish/blokus/README.md

 }
 ```

-Components can be used anywhere, simply call them with the `Components` function and provide them with props and
+Components can be used anywhere, simply call them with the `Component` function and provide them with props and
 children.

 ```js